 We are a group of Christians who meet in the south-side of Glasgow.
 We are a bible-centred church, with a mixture of adults, teenagers and children.
-We usually meet in Thorntree Hall on Sundays at 11:00am (the address is on our Contact page) however during the Covid-19 pandemic we have been meeting online.
-You are warmly invited to join us and can contact us for further details to log on.
+We meet in Thorntree Hall on Sundays at 11:00am (the address is on our Contact page).
+You are warmly invited to join us and can contact us for further details.

 Our desire is to know God and make Him known so our weekly service focusses on worshipping Jesus Christ who is God in flesh.
 We come to the Bible as God’s inspired word to seek guidance and understanding and as Christ touches our hearts we are inspired to make him known in our world of need.